GiulianoCrescimbeni/polimi-sw-eng-codex-naturalis/README.md

 ## Setup

+You can find the jars in the directory: [/out/artifacts/](https://github.com/GiulianoCrescimbeni/polimi-sw-eng-codex-naturalis/tree/main/out/artifacts)

 - The Server can be run with the following command:
     ```shell
     > java -Djava.rmi.server.hostname={local ip address} -jar Server.jar